2016 Mongolian parliamentary election: Opinion polls

-Opinion polls conducted by the Sant Maral Foundation and MEC Barometer suggested that around half of Mongolian voters were undecided on who to vote for in the 2016 election.
+Opinion polls conducted by the Sant Maral Foundation and the MEC Barometer suggested that around half of Mongolian voters were undecided about whom to vote for in the 2016 election.
 The MPP was expected to win a small plurality over the DP, whilst the MPRP was predicted to come third.
 A survey, conducted by the Sant Maral Foundation in March 2016, revealed that it was likely for the National Labour Party to win a seat with around 5% polling in Ulaanbaatar and 3.4% nationwide.